Queensbury, New York: Government

 In county government, Queensbury is entitled to five of the 20 seats on the Warren County Board of Supervisors.
-(Glens Falls also gets five seats, whereas the remaining ten towns in the county receive one seat each.)
+(Glens Falls also has five seats, whereas the remaining ten towns in the county have one seat each.)
 Four of Queensbury's seats are filled by town-wide election, whereas the fifth is reserved for the town supervisor.

 Emergency services

-Emergency services can be accessed by dialing 9-1-1, which routes calls to Warren County's 911 Communications Center.
+Emergency services can be accessed by dialing 911, which routes calls to Warren County's 911 Communications Center.

 Law enforcement and other police services are provided by the Warren County Sheriff's Office and are supplemented by the New York State Police, which maintains a barracks in the town.
 Queensbury has not had its own police force since disbanding it in 1982.

 The town is divided into five fire protection districts: Bay Ridge, North Queensbury, Queensbury Central, South Queensbury, and West Glens Falls.
 Each district contains at least one fire station, with Queensbury Central and West Glens Falls each having two stations.

 Three emergency medical services (EMS) districts provide out-of-hospital acute care and ambulance services: Bay Ridge EMS, North Queensbury EMS, and West Glens Falls EMS.

-A State Emergency Management Office (SEMO) regional office is located on Fox Farm Road.
+A State Emergency Management Office regional office is located on Fox Farm Road.